xhalo32/YubiKey-Guide/guide.typ

 = Notes

 + YubiKey has two configurations, invoked with either a short or long press.
 By default, the short-press mode is configured for HID OTP; a brief touch will emit an OTP string starting with `cccccccc`.
-OTP mode can be swapped to the second configuration via the YubiKey Personalization tool or disabled entirely using #link("https://developers.yubico.com/yubikey-manager")[YubiKey Manager]: `ykman config usb -d OTP`
+OTP mode can be swapped to the second configuration via the YubiKey Personalization tool or disabled entirely using #link("https://developers.yubico.com/yubikey-manager")[YubiKey Manager]: ```bash ykman config usb -d OTP```

 + Using YubiKey for GnuPG does not prevent use of #link("https://developers.yubico.com/")[other features], such as #link("https://developers.yubico.com/WebAuthn/")[WebAuthn] and #link("https://developers.yubico.com/OTP/")[OTP].

 + Add additional identities to a Certify key with the `adduid` command during setup, then trust it ultimately with `trust` and `5` to configure for use.

-+ To switch between YubiKeys, remove the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`
++ To switch between YubiKeys, remove the first YubiKey and restart gpg-agent, ssh-agent and pinentry with ```bash pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)``` then insert the other YubiKey and run ```bash gpg-connect-agent updatestartuptty /bye```

 + To use YubiKey on multiple computers, import the corresponding public keys, then confirm YubiKey is visible with ```bash gpg --card-status```.
 Trust the imported public keys ultimately with `trust` and `5`, then ```bash gpg --list-secret-keys``` will show the correct and trusted key.